- A -

 - C -

 Person whose gender identity matches the gender and sex assigned at birth (see sex).
+Most people are cisgender.
+The opposite of cisgender is transgender.

-The "coming-out", in French "leaving the closet" or "leaving the wardrobe" is the act of disclosing one's sexual orientation or gender identity to certain people.
+To "come-out", " is the act of disclosing one's sexual orientation or gender identity to certain people.
 It is usually a gradual process that begins with a small group of close people (family or friends).
 It is important to respect the person's choice and never reveal their orientation or gender identity without their consent.

 - D -